top of page

 Although the guidance does not take effect until September 2026, firms should begin preparing now by:

-Training managers on how to assess seriousness and materiality, not just on policy wording.
+• Training managers on assessing seriousness and materiality, not just policy wording.

-Ensuring fitness and propriety decisions are supported by clear rationale and audit trails.
+• Ensuring fitness and propriety decisions have clear rationale and audit trails.

-Briefing Boards and senior committees on how NFM risk fits into governance and culture oversight.
+• Briefing Boards on how NFM risk fits within governance and culture oversight.

 Contact Us